MylesThomas/algoexpert.io/BlockchainExpert/BlockchainExpertNotes.md

 - There are scenarios where a Validator could be chosen, but then not be online/available to validate
     - Backup validators are then gone to (think of a queue of backups)

+##### Practice Questions

+1. What advantages do proof of stake algorithms have over proof of work?
+Select all that apply.
+- Increases decentralization by avoiding large mining pools.
+- Lower barrier to entry as even low end machines/hardware can become a validator.
+- Reduces amount of electricity required to validate a block.

+2. In a proof of stake blockchain network, nodes are chosen as validators solely based on the stake they provide.
+- False

+3. In a proof of stake algorithm, validators "stake" a certain quantity of the blockchain networks native coin.
+Why is a stake required?
+- To ensure each validator has collateral that can be slashed if they act maliciously.

+### 10 - Nodes and Masternodes

+The blockchain's stakeholders who tirelessly work to validate transactions and ensure the ongoing integrity of the network.

+#### Key Terms

+##### Node

+A node is any machine that is connected to the blockchain network.
+- Nodes may be one of the following:
+    - full nodes (store the entire blockchain)
+    - partial nodes (stores part of the blockchain)

+##### Full Node

+A full node is a node on a blockchain network that stores the entire history of the blockchain.
+- In the context of bitcoin: All miner nodes are full nodes.

+##### Masternode

+Masternodes are special nodes that only exist on certain blockchain networks.
+- Typically: Full nodes that have the following traits:
+    - require heavier equipment than normal nodes
+    - facilitate special operations (such as voting)

+- Providers of masternodes typically need to provide a stake and are compensated for their services.

+#### Notes from the video

+##### Full and Partial nodes

+Nodes: Computers that store a copy of the blockchain
+- 2 types of nodes:
+    - Partial node: stores some history of the blockchain
+    - Full node: stores the entire history of the blockchain
+        - Validators/Miners
+            - They need the entire blockchain, so they can actually validate transactions

+- All nodes communicate with each other via transmitting blocks + transactions (this is how the blockchain works...)
+    - Really what is happening on the blockchain:
+        - Decentralized computers around the world storing their own version of the blockchain
+        - They are trying to stay synchronized
+            - Sometimes there are outdated chains / fork chains

+Note: Masternodes are something completely different!

+Example in Action:
+-
+    -

+##### a

+##### a

+##### a